On the anticyclotomic Iwasawa theory of rational elliptic curves at Eisenstein primes: Proof of Theorem and Theorem

+The next result is Theorem~\ref{thm:E} in the introduction.
+Note that a result for $r=0$ can be obtained from the cyclotomic main conjecture proved by combining \cite[Thm.~1.3]{greenvats} and Kato's divisibility in \cite{kato-euler-systems}.
+However, our assumptions are less restrictive, since in \cite{greenvats} the character $\phi$ is assumed to be ramified at $p$ and even or unramified at $p$ and odd. \begin{theorem} Assume that $E[p]^{ss}=\mathbb{F}_p(\phi)\oplus\mathbb{F}_p(\psi)$ with $\phi\vert_{G_p}\neq\mathds{1},\omega$.
+Let $r\in\{0,1\}$.
+Then

-and so ${\rm rank}_\Z E(\Q)=1$ and $\#\sha(E/\Q)<\infty$. \end{theorem}
+and so ${\rm rank}_\Z E(\Q)=r$ and $\#\sha(E/\Q)<\infty$. \end{theorem}

+\begin{proof} The proof of this result is a consequence of Corollary~\ref{cor:PR} for suitable choices of a quadratic imaginary field $K$ depending on $r\in\{0,1\}$.

-\begin{proof} Suppose ${\rm corank}_{\Z_p}{\rm Sel}_{p^\infty}(E/\Q) = 1$.
-It follows from a result of Monsky \cite{monsky} that the root number $w(E/\Q)=-1$.
-Choose an imaginary quadratic field $K$ of discriminant $D_K$ such that \begin{itemize} \item[(a)] $D_K<-4$ is odd, \item[(b)] every prime $\ell$ dividing $N$ splits in $K$, \item[(c)] $p$ splits in $K$, say $p=v\bar{v}$, \item[(d)] $L(E^K,1)\neq 0$. \end{itemize} The existence of such $K$ (in fact, of an infinitude of them) is ensured by \cite[Thm.~B]{twist}, since (a), (b), and (c) impose only a finite number of congruence conditions on $D_K$, and any $K$ satisfying (b) is such that $E/K$ has root number $w(E/K)=w(E/\Q)w(E^K/\bQ)=-1$, and therefore $w(E^K/\bQ)=+1$.
+First we suppose ${\rm corank}_{\Z_p}{\rm Sel}_{p^\infty}(E/\Q) = 1$.
+It follows from \cite[Theorem 1.5]{monsky} that the root number $w(E/\Q)=-1$.
+Choose an imaginary quadratic field $K$ of discriminant $D_K$ such that \begin{itemize} \item[(a)] $D_K<-4$ is odd, \item[(b)] every prime $\ell$ dividing $N$ splits in $K$, \item[(c)] $p$ splits in $K$, say $p=v\bar{v}$, \item[(d)] $L(E^K,1)\neq 0$. \end{itemize} The existence of such $K$ (in fact, of an infinitude of them) is ensured by \cite[Thm.~B.1]{twist}, since (a), (b), and (c) impose only a finite number of congruence conditions on $D_K$, and any $K$ satisfying (b) is such that $E/K$ has root number $w(E/K)=w(E/\Q)w(E^K/\bQ)=-1$, and therefore $w(E^K/\bQ)=+1$.
 By work of Kolyvagin \cite{kolyvagin-mw-sha} (or alternatively, Kato \cite{kato-euler-systems}), the non-vanishing of $L(E^K,1)$ implies that ${\rm Sel}_{p^\infty}(E^K/\Q)$ is finite and therefore